GAP-CLoSR/GAP-CLoSR-Tools-DOWNLOAD/README.md

 GAP CLoSR (General Approach to Planning Connectivity from Local Scales to Regional) Tools allows for pre-processing of spatial data for inputs into the Graphab and Circuitscape connectivity modelling software.

-This repository contains the latest executable version of the GAP CLoSR tool.
+The latest executable version of the GAP CLoSR tool can be downloaded from this repository.